SamOBrienOlinger/PP4/README.md

  ### **Deploy locally and contribute to the Project**

-Once you have a GitHub account and installed the Gitpod Chrom Extension follow the steps below:
+Once you have a GitHub account and installed the Gitpod Chrome Extension follow the steps below:

 1. Log in to your Gitpod account.
 2. Open the project repository in a new tab.